BowerH/Sam.py/README.md

 This command processes sample.sam, filters alignments with a mapping quality of at least 30, and writes the summary to summary.txt.

+## Example Data

+An example SAM file is provided in the eg_data/ directory for testing and demonstration purposes.

 ## Output

 The script generates an output file containing: